-For TDMA channels the CM MUST implement the Timing Adjust command with resolution of at most 1 symbol duration (of the symbol rate in use for a given burst), and (other than a fixed bias) with accuracy within $\pm 0.25 \ \mu s$ plus $\pm 1/2$ symbol owing to resolution.
+For non-synchronous channels the CM MUST implement the Timing Adjust command with resolution of at most 1 symbol duration (of the symbol rate in use for a given burst), and (other than a fixed bias) with accuracy within $\pm 0.25 \ \mu s \ plus \pm 1/2$ symbol owing to resolution.
 As an example, for the maximum symbol rate of 5.12 Msym/s, the corresponding symbol period would be 195 ns, the corresponding maximum resolution for the Timing Adjust MUST be 195 ns.
 For the maximum symbol rate of 5.12 Msym/s, the corresponding minimum accuracy MUST be $\pm 348 \ ns$.
 The accuracy of CM burst timing of $\pm 0.25 \ \mu s \ plus \pm 1/2 \ symbol$ is relative to the mini-slot boundaries derivable at the CM, based on an ideal processing of the timestamp signals received from the CMTS.

-The resolution of the integer part of the Timing Adjust parameter, which is used for TDMA channels, is $(1 / 10.24 \text{ MHz}) = 6.25 \ \mu\text{s}/64 \sim = 97.66 \text{ ns}$.
-For S-CDMA channels, the CMTS provides an additional fractional field in the Timing Adjust command, with resolution of 1/16384 of the frame tick increment = $6.25 \ \mu\text{s}/(64256) \sim = 0.3814 \text{ ns}$.
-For S-CDMA channels, the CM MUST implement the Timing Adjust to within ± 0.01 of the nominal chip period.
-As an example, for the maximum chip rate of 5.12 MHz, the corresponding maximum resolution for implementation of the timing correction would be $(\pm 0.01)195$ ns or roughly ± 2 ns.
+The resolution of the integer part of the Timing Adjust parameter, is $(1 / 10.24 \text{ MHz}) = 6.25 \text{ }\mu\text{s}/64 \sim= 97.66 \text{ ns}$.
+For S-CDMA channels, the CMTS provides an additional fractional field in the Timing Adjust command, with resolution of 1/16384 of the frame tick increment = $6.25 \text{ }\mu\text{s}/(64256) \sim= 0.3814 \text{ ns}$.
+For S-CDMA channels, the CM MUST implement the Timing Adjust to within ±0.01 of the nominal chip period.
+As an example, for the maximum chip rate of 5.12 MHz, the corresponding maximum resolution for implementation of the timing correction would be (±0.01)195 ns or roughly ±2 ns.
+For TDMA channels operating in synchronous mode, the CMTS is allowed to provide the fractional field for the Timing Adjust.
+For TDMA channels operating in synchronous mode, when the fractional field for the Timing Adjust is present in the RNG-RSP, the CM MUST implement the fractional field Timing Adjust to within ±0.01 of the nominal symbol period.
+For TDMA channels operating in synchronous mode, if the RNG-RSP to a CM does not contain a fractional field Timing Adjust, the CM MUST assume that it is equal to 0 and still meet the accuracy requirement for implementing the fractional field Timing Adjust (to within ±0.01 of the nominal symbol period).

-For CMTS/CM systems using multiple downstream channels, the CMTS MUST designate a single channel as the primary channel, with the timing information such as timestamps or timestamp snapshots.
+For CMTS/CM systems using multiple downstream channels, for a CM the CMTS designates a single channel as the primary channel from which the CM derives CMTS master clock timing for all upstream transmission [MULPI].17